georgiybykov/test-guru/README.md

   It has his own name and group.
 Authentication of user.

+### Category

+  It indicates on the category of the test.

 ### Test

   It is the main entitie of the project.